kaspermunch/PopulationGenomicsCourse/Exercises/PhasingAndRecombination/README.md

 - `-n_pts 101`: number of points in grid: 101 (recommended).
 - `-theta 0.0001`: human theta ($4N_e \mu$).

-That produces a file named `new_lk.txt` that I renamed to `lk_n20_theta1e-3.txt`.
+That produces a file named `new_lk.txt` that we renamed to `lk_n20_theta1e-3.txt`.
+This file will serve as a look up table for the algorithm.
+It includes coalescent likelihoods for each pairs of SNPs using a grid of recombination rates.

 The next step is to calculate the recombination map.
-That takes a while so team up in pairs so one of you do the Africans and the other do the West Eurasians.
+Again, it may take a while.
+We suggest you team up in pairs and does the Africans while other does the West Eurasians.
 It will take around 8 minutes for the entire dataset.

 Africa: